GLOBAL MARKETS-Stocks, oil fall further on accelerating coronavirus concerns

 Global assets in 2020http://tmsnrt.rs/2jvdmXl

-(Reporting by Rodrigo Campos, additional reporting by Ritvik Carvalho and Alex Lawler in London and Sinéad Carew and Kate Duguid in New York; Editing by Dan Grebler and Cynthia Osterman)
+(Reporting by Rodrigo Campos, additional reporting by Ritvik Carvalho and Alex Lawler in London and Sinéad Carew, Jessica Resnick-Ault and Kate Duguid in New York; Editing by Dan Grebler, Cynthia Osterman and Richard Chang)

 ((rodrigo.campos@reuters.com; @rodrigocampos; +1.646.223.6344; Reuters Messaging: rodrigo.campos.thomsonreuters.com@reuters.net))